gabriel-ing/SimpliPyTEM/docs/index.rst

    `pip install pyQT5==5.14`

+Unfortunately making pyQT5==5.14 th default leads to the program not running on macs (at least on my computer running python3.10), so I have not made this the default.

-If this fix still doesn't work, I don't immediately have a solution, try googling parts of the error message,  and raise an issue on the SimpliPyTEM github page and I will can you debug.
+If this fix still doesn't work, I don't immediately have a solution, try googling parts of the error message,  and raise an issue on the SimpliPyTEM github page and I can you debug.

 Indices
 -------